jeffycyang/bloom-filter-sprint/README.md

 *credit to [wikipedia](https://en.wikipedia.org/wiki/Bloom_filter#Optimal_number_of_hash_functions) for the formulas and their derivations*

-## Sprint
+# Sprint

-- [ ] Complete the BloomFilterTable class (pseudo-classical)
+1. [ ] Complete the BloomFilterTable class (pseudo-classical)

-- [ ] Pass the Specs
+2. [ ] Pass the Specs

+	- [ ] Should return true for query on entries that were inserted

+	- [ ] Should return false for query on entries that were not inserted

 ## Credit

 *Credit to Cory Dang for inspiring me to take on this assignment, without whom, I probably would not have given it a second look.
-He deserves the opportunity more than I ever could or should.*
+He deserves the opportunity more than I ever could or should, and I borrowed heavily from his [repo](https://github.com/coryd4ng/bloomfilter)*